tryscer/flock/flock-music.md

 	”That’s good, that’s good,” says the MC.
 “I’m your man, Tiger Tom, and folks, we’re here in the cool shade of this big tent, cool as the James river when it’s morning, we’re here, folks, to celebrate the best in music and achievement, to feel the *joy* of music, the *best* of our community\!”
 	”Hell yeah,” says Tim.
 He’s holding on to Eleanore.
 I slide up to Cindy and give her a squeeze.
 Barry stands alone next to the cops, erect, sweating in his oversized coat.
 	“And let’s get our spirit rising\!
 Let’s have our hand a clapping\!
 Let’s give a *Richmond* welcome to the first band comin’ your way: The Cloud Pillar\!”
-	”Pillar of Steam\!”
+	”Steam Pillars!”
 Someone yells from behind the tent.
-	“That’s right, the Pillar of Steam coming to play to us live music, folks\!”
+	“That’s right, the Steam Pillars, coming to play to us live music, folks\!”
 	”*And* they’re not here yet\!”
 	Tiger Tom is unfazed.
 “And, folks, gentlemen and gentle women,” he says, voice rising, as behind him he’s signaling at whomever is there to get the hell *on* with it, “we will momentarily enjoy their tunes and their numbers, which will serve to *elevate* us\!
 To *educate* us\!
 To *edify* us\!
 Thank God, here they come\!”
 	He scurries off stage.

-A long procession of people, all wearing funny railroad hats, is emerging through the flaps of the tent and climbing on stage.
-Some scattered applause is heard: mostly lazy, slow claps.
-I count the men: three, five, seven, ten — men with instruments and men without.
-Mucho sits down behind the drum kit, still taller than the man with the trumpet standing next to him.
-They look at each other and smile.
-Johnny Terry stops next to them.
-Another man comes on and takes his position next to the upright bass.
-Jimmy lets him hold it and scatters.
-Babatunde climbs up and stands next to Mucho.
-It’s very, very tight on stage: the three men of the horn section are nearly cheek to cheek.
-Babatunde looks happy, with his one arm around Johnny Terry and the other holding a huge, round drum, as foreign and ceremonial as his clothes.
-	Now the crowd gets into it: “ooh!”
-And “shhh!”
-And “here we go” and one or two “bring Tom back!”
+Mucho climbs on stage again, holding a huge, upright bass in one hand, like he’s holding a mandoline.
+Now the people who applauded before know better and they don’t clap.
+But it seems my first show is starting.
+Mucho is setting the bass down and plucking a little rythm on it that makes my leg jump and tap.
+I sing to myself, over the song of the base: “boom, ba-ba-boom-boom, boom, ba-ba-boom-boom”.
+I hug Cindy, who sways and swoons.
+	“Better not let that cop see you dance like that, Alice of Wonderland,” she says.
+	Now Babatunde climbs on stage, smiling and waving at the crowd.
+As he comes on, he says, “how are you guys feeling today?”
+	“We’re feeling great, Babatunde!” calls Cindy.
+	Babatunde sits behind a huge caulderon covered in animal hide.
+If it’s a drum, I think, it’s the biggest drum I’ve ever seen.
+He raps his fingers on it.
+Suddenly Mucho’s little bass rythm has a drum rythm friend to dance with.
+	Johnny Terry climbs on stage.
+Someone yells, “Hi there, Johnny!”
+And some people clap.
+He finds his place behind Mucho and starts singing into the microphone in a low, low voice:
+	“*Go, go, go*…”
-	A woman comes on, taking her place in front, wearing overalls and holding a shiny, gold electric guitar, slim and small in her large hands.
+	Johnny’s voice and Mucho’s bass and Babatunde’s drum all vibrate through me.
+I can feel them in my chest, in my feet, in my butt.
+A tall, broad-shouldered woman comes on, taking her place in front, wearing a black dress and an afro and holding a shiny, golden electric guitar, slim and small in her large hands.
 	“Holy hell, it’s a Broadcaster\!”
 Says Tim.
 	 Eddie throws the woman a line and she catches it, plugs it to her guitar.
-The tent explodes in an electrified howling scream, not at all pleasant.
-Next to us the cops cover their ears.
+The tent explodes in an electrified howling scream — not at all pleasant.
 The crowd is stirring.
 Eddie slaps a large crate, covered in yellow tweed.
 The howling stops.
 The crate sits there, buzzing and vibrating.
 	“That’s a Bassman amp, Eleanore, see?”
 Says Tim.
 	“Shut up, Tim\!”
 I say, very excited.
 “Don’t ruin my first show\!”
 I slip my hand into my purse, feeling my change of underwear.
 I imagine my panties landing on Mucho’s head and giggle.
-	The last musician to come on stage is a very pretty woman, dressed in a beautiful, blue evening gown.
-You can feel the excitement in the crowd as she takes her place next to the guitarist, flashes a charming smile at us all, then turns back around.
-	As if on cue, all the other musicians turn their back to the crowd.
-We all fall silent.
-My first show is starting.

-A low moan is intensifying, reverberating in the tent.
-It comes from the twelve people on stage.
-It sounds like an engine, warming up, readying itself to move a huge hunk of metal.
-The stagehands cut the chords that keep the flaps of the tent folded.
-Suddenly it’s dark in the tent — dark and sweltering hot.

-*(Moooaaaaaaaaaaaaaaaa-)*

-I hug Cindy.
-We’re looking at each other.

-*(ohoooooOOOOOOOOH-WAP\!)*

-All the players turn around.
-The horns give a howl.
-Mucho comes in, hitting the drums.
-Babatunde joins in with low, heartbeat-like drumming of his own.
-The two beats twirl and dance in my ears.

-*(Ba-BOOM\!
-Ba-BOOM\!)*
+	Babatunde’s drumming intensifies.
+I can really hear my heartbeat drumming the same song.
+I look at Cindy and notice that she’s dancing.
+Upon closer inspection, it seems that I am dancing, too.
+	“Oh wow,” I say.
+	Now Johnny walks to the front of the stage.
+He raises his arms and claps along to the rhythm.
+The crowd starts clapping with him.
+	Now a white man comes on stage.
+	“Am I seeing what I think I’m seeing?” says Eleanore.
+	The white man has black curly hair and even though it’s pretty dark in the tent, he’s wearing dark sunglasses.
+He climbs on stage, doesn’t look at the audience, and sits behind the piano.
+	“Boo!”
+	“You idiots will get us all into trouble!”
+	The clapping ebbs out.
+But Johnny Terry keeps clapping, and Babatunde and Mucho still play their matching rythms.
+Some people clap harder.
+Then Vilma comes on in a blue evening dress and the shouting stops.
+	The pianist lays his left hand on the piano and adds another rythm:

+(Ta-ta-tana!
+Ta-ta-ta-na!)

+The audience claps:

+(Ta-ta!
+Ta-ta!)

+And Vilma lays the microphone down to her face and sings softly, softly, over the many rythms,

+(When Israel was in Egypt land…)

+And all the men answer her in harmony:

+(LET MY PEOPLE GO!)

+Vilma’s voice grows.
+Suddenly she doesn’t sound like the little girl she was before the show:

+*(Opressed so hard they could-not stand!)*

+*(LET MY PEOPLE GO!)*

 Now the guitarist hits the strings.
 I’ve never seen an electrical guitar being played before.
 I watch in awe as the movements of her hands translate into the huge sound suddenly filling the tent.
 The sound twangs and dances, and she’s dancing along with it.
 I notice her fingernails are painted red.
 The red dots dance on the strings.
-Some people shout and howl, some jump to their feet and start dancing.
+Some people shout and howl, some, not many, jump to their feet and start dancing.
-	And then the lady in the evening dress grabs a microphone with all the intensity of her tiny frame; real close to it, she begins to *howl*:

-(*Yyyyyy-eeeeeehhynt nothin buh-a hound daw-og*)

-I look at Cindy and notice that she’s dancing.
-Upon closer inspection, it seems that I am dancing, too.
-	“Stop that, girls.”
-The cop points his wooden baton at Cindy and me.
-“I don’t want to tell you twice.
-The last thing we need is… is some sort of mixin’ in here.
-You girls get me?”
-	“Oh,” I say to the cop and stand still.
-“Oh,” I say to myself when I realize I’m still dancing.
-	“Do you ever say anything?”
-Eleanore asks the tall, young cop.
-She’s dancing up to him, teasing him.
-	Tim is transfixed.
-	He is half-dancing, in one spot, next to the beam supporting the entrance to the tent.
-He is watching the guitarist, nodding along to the beat.
-	“No,” the young cop says to Eleanore.
-“But if you keep dancing, I have a pair of bracelets which will fit you just fine.”
-	“Alright, jeez,” says Eleanore, disgusted.
-But she’s still kind of dancing, too.
-	I look at the crowd.
-Everybody is dancing.
-The crowd is swaying with the guitar and the singing, thumping their feet to the rhythm of the drums, the piercing jabs of the horns.
-Everywhere a butt still kisses a seat, Eddie, Jimmy and their friends are pulling at strangers’ hands, cajoling.
-	Now the choir of men’s voices rises to answer the singer’s claims:

-*(he ain’t no real cool cat!)*

-	“Alright, come over here,” says the cop.
+	“Alright, come over here,” says the cop, returning to the tent.
 “What’s your name?
 Miss, may you please stop dancing when you’re addressing me?”
-	I look at Tim, jerking his head to the tune, imitating the movements of the guitarist.
-I look at Barry, standing rigid beside him.
-	“My name is Alice,” I shout through the music, “and I can’t stop dancing.”
+	“My name is Alice,” I shout through the music, “this is my first show, and I can’t stop dancing.”
+This is very frustrating.
 	The cop is thinking.
 I know I’m blushing.
 Cindy is dancing up to Eleanore, smiling at her.
 	“Alright, tell you what we’ll do, Miss.”
 The cop looks at me.
 “I was young once.
 You and your friends, you can dance a little.
 Okay?
 But you dance among yourselves — over *there.*”
 	“In the corner?”